relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Reporting
 =========

-`Trace`->`Reports` tab serves as a place for reporting capabilities.
-We will be adding more reports to this section in the future.
+The `Trace`->`Reports` tab serves as a place for reporting capabilities.
+More reports will be added to this section in the future.

 Trace Terms Report
 ------------------
 ![](media/316284f452e265e8db7521909b4c00b0.png)

-This report provides distinct counts on how many documents matched per Rule per Term.
+The Trace Terms Report provides distinct counts on how many documents matched per Rule per Term.
 In other words, you can quickly see current state of your Rules and associated terms.
 > **NOTE:** The report only works on Document date fields.

 Considerations